Shareholder loan to the company

 6. Interest paid to a legal person that is not registered in a state of the European Economic Area or in a state with which a double taxation agreement has been concluded shall be taxed at the rate of 10%.

-7. A natural person shareholder may lend to the company without interest.
+7. An individual shareholder may lend to the company without interest.
 In this case, there are no tax consequences for either the shareholder or the company.

 * The ratio of borrowed amount to equity is calculated on the last day of the tax period (excluding the result of that tax period).